Developing clinical applications of breath analysis – Messages from the Breath Biopsy Conference

 Tuesday, 20 November 2018 at 10:27:AM

-Myself and a couple of colleagues from Markes were fortunate enough to be able to attend the inaugural Breath Biopsy Conference, held at Owlstone Medical’s facilities in Cambridge, UK, on 8 November.
+A couple of colleagues from Markes and I were fortunate enough to be able to attend the inaugural Breath Biopsy Conference, held at Owlstone Medical’s facilities in Cambridge, UK, on 8 November.
 The event was squarely aimed at those researching the use of breath for disease diagnosis, and aimed to bring together the brightest minds in this fascinating field.

 From the niche to the mainstream: The challenges of breath analysis